evidence-dev/evidence/sites/docs/pages/reference/themes-and-layouts.md

     defaultValue=false
 >

-Removes the option to show queries when the project is deployed.
+Removes the option to show queries when the app is deployed.
 Has no effect in development.

 </PropListing>
 <PropListing